goschtl/zope/bluebream/website/docs/v1.0/manual/startup.rst

 Introduction
 ------------

-The web application created using BlueBream is a WSGI application.
-The factory function which return the WSGI application object is defined inside ``startup.py``.
+The BlueBream framework creates WSGI applications, which can run behind any WSGI compliant web servers.
+The main application is configured and created via a factory function defined inside ``startup.py``.
+This functions returns the WSGI complaint application object to the server.
 For example, in the "ticket collector" tutorial, you can see the factory function defined in ``src/tc/main/startup.py`` file::